-On 16.7.2020 the European Court of Justice (ECJ) struck down the EU-US Privacy Shield.
+On 16.07.2020, the European Court of Justice (ECJ) declared the Privacy Shield invalid.
 This ruling affects, among others, all website operators who use the services of US companies.
-In this article, I will explain what the ruling means for you as a website operator or agency and what you need to do now.
+In this article, I explain what the ruling means for you as a website operator or agency and what you have to do now.

 All data processing requires a legal basis